Kinetics of Deposition in the Diffusion-Controlled Limit: Adsorption of Diffusing Disks

 \section{Adsorption of Diffusing Disks}

-We emphasize again the basic assumptions of the diffusion-controlled adsorption of discs: \begin{enumerate} \item Disks freely diffuse (no interactions) in the solution and they remain parallel to the substrate. \item Adsorbed disks do not overlap, do not desorb from the substrate, and do not diffuse on the substrate. \end{enumerate}
+The basic assumptions underlying the deposition process of diffusing planar discs are as follows: \begin{enumerate} \item Disks freely diffuse (no interactions) in the solution and they remain parallel to the substrate. \item Adsorbed disks do not overlap, do not desorb from the substrate, and do not diffuse on the substrate. \item The solution is dilute, so we ignore interactions between disks in the solution. \end{enumerate}

 Even for planar particles one can consider the general situation when they do not remain parallel to the substrate.
 Furthermore, in the case of planar particles which remain parallel to the substrate, the analysis becomes more challenging when particles are different from disks.
-Below we shall comment on these more complicated systems, but now we limit ourselves by diffusing planar disks irreversibly sticking to the substrate.
+We shall comment on these more complicated systems later, e.g. we consider the diffusion-controlled adsorption of aligned planar squares in Sect.~\ref{sec:ADSQ}, but in this section we consider diffusing planar disks irreversibly sticking to the substrate.